-There were no changes in the objectives, policies or processes for managing capital during the year ended 31 March 2021 and 31 March 2022.
+There were no changes in the objectives, policies or processes for managing capital during the year ended 31 March 2022 and 31 March 2023.

 - 40. In accordance with the Ind AS-36 on Impairment of Assets, the Company has assessed as on the balance sheet date, whether there are any indications with regard to the impairment of any of the assets.
 Based on such assessment.
-It has been ascertained that potential loss is present and therefore, formal estimate of recoverable amount has been made.
-Accordingly impairment loss of Rs 41.28 Lacs has been provided in the books of account. - 41.
+It has been ascertained that potential loss is present and therefore, formal estimate of recoverable amount has been made. - 41.
 The Company owes dues of Rs Nil (Previous Year Rs.
-Nil) towards Micro and Small Enterprises, which are outstanding for more than 45 days as at 31st March, 2022.
+Nil) towards Micro and Small Enterprises, which are outstanding for more than 45 days as at 31st March, 2023.
 This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the company. - 42.
 There are no material events after the reporting period having significant impact on financial statement.